Mauritian cuisine: Dutch influences

 During the Dutch Period (1598-1710 AD), sugarcane (from Java) was first introduced to the island.
 At the time, Sugarcane was mainly cultivated for the production of arrack, a precursor to rum.
 It wasn't until 60 years later that sugar as we know it was produced.

 In 1639, deer from Java island were brought to Mauritius by the Dutch governor, Adrian Van Der Stel, for livestock purposes.
 Following a cyclone, the deer broke free and returned to the wild.

-Dishes with dodos

-When it was discovered, the island of Mauritius was the home of a previously unknown species of bird, the dodo.
-Dodos were descendants of a type of pigeon which settled in Mauritius over 4 million years ago.
-With no predators to attack them, they lost their need and ability to fly.